Miscellaneous Items part two

 Tyburn Gallows

-Assistant hangman turned speedway rider who changed his name to Tyburn Gallows for reasons best known to himself.
-Well it did the trick of getting him noticed as here I am writing this piece about him forty years on.
+Londoner Raymond Sidney Humphrey aka Tyburn Gallows was born 7th September 1934 and died 1994.
+Ray changed his name to Tyburn Gallows to catch the promoters attention.
+It was rumored he was an assistant hangman turned speedway rider.
+Well changing his name did the trick of getting him noticed as here I am writing this piece about him fifty years on.

 Stoke's Tyburn Gallows hanging an effigy of the rival Cradley team assisted by Reg "hang 'em high" Fearman in 1961